ml-research/rational_activations/docs/source/index.rst

 - pytorch
 - numpy, scipy (if you want to add different initially approximated functions)
 - matplotlib (if you want to use the plotting properties)
+- torchvision (if you want to convert a torchvision model architecture to Rational)

 Download and install:
 You can download from the